 Heavy lifting for cancer research

-Many patients with advanced cancer suffer from cachexia, a condition also called body-wasting or wasting syndrome, which causes significant weight loss, extreme fatigue and reduces quality of life.
+Montreal, February 8, 2012 — Many patients with advanced cancer suffer from cachexia, a condition also called body-wasting or wasting syndrome, which causes significant weight loss, extreme fatigue and reduces quality of life.

 New research from Concordia University and the McGill University Health Centre (MUHC) has found that patients with severe cancer-related fatigue have less muscle mass and strength versus patients who are less impaired.
 Published in the Journal of Cachexia, Sarcopenia and Muscle, the findings open the door for future interventions that may improve the lives of these patients.

-“It is surprising that a strong relationship between cancer-related fatigue and muscle mass and strength hasn’t been previously studied,” says first author Robert Kilgour, professor and chair of the Concordia’s Department of Exercise Science.
+“It is surprising that a strong relationship between cancer-related fatigue and muscle mass and strength hasn’t been previously studied,” says first author Robert Kilgour, professor and chair of Concordia’s Department of Exercise Science.
 “Ours is the first study to identify the relationship between chronic fatigue and muscle mass and strength in this special patient population.”

 As part of the study, the fatigue levels, muscle mass and strength of 84 patients with newly diagnosed and inoperable gastrointestinal or lung cancer were assessed.
 Handgrip and quadricep strength were determined using muscle strength tests, and skeletal muscle mass was calculated using X-rays.
 These measures were then compared to a “brief fatigue inventory,” which was found to be positively associated with body mass, weight loss, anemia, activity level, pain and depression.